 How does a remote doorman work?

 A remote doorman works when a visitor uses the video intercom installed at the front of the building to call the “doorman.”
 Since there is no on-site doorman, their call goes to a virtual operator.
-The off-site operator sees and speaks with the visitor to verify their identity before granting them access to the property.
+The off-site operator sees and speaks with visitors to verify their identity before granting them access to the property.

 Watch how ButterflyMX works: